bbbbbr/romusage/README.md

 -e  : Manually specify an Area that should not overlap -e:NAME:HEXADDR:HEXLENGTH -E  : All areas are exclusive (except HEADERs), warn for any overlaps -q  : Quiet, no output except warnings and errors
+-Q  : Suppress output of warnings and errors
 -R  : Return error code for Area warnings and errors

 -sR : [Rainbow] Color output (-sRe for Row Ends, -sRd for Center Dimmed, -sRp % based)